CURENT/agvis/docs/quick_start/quick_start.md

 ## Troubleshooting
 ### Port Already in Use Error
 If you receive this error, then you may need to check the /tmp directory in your environment.
-If there is a folder called "dime" or "dime2", then remove it.
+If there is a folder called "dime" or "dime2", remove it.
 That should fix the error.
-Port already in use, remove the existing tmp file.

 ### ANDES Does Not Exist Error
 If ANDES doesn't exist, then your best bet is usually just rebuilding your environment.
-Running the second and third set of commands again should fix the issue.
+Running ```./go.sh clean``` and then running the second and third set of commands again should fix the issue.

 # Using AGVis Locally
 ## On Linux